fsargent/proportional.uk/README.md

 ## Goals of this Page

-*   Clearly demonstrate the advantages of Fair Share Voting (hybrid proportional representation with vote transfers) for the UK.
+- Clearly demonstrate the advantages of Fair Share Voting (hybrid proportional representation with vote transfers) for the UK.
-*   Compare and contrast it with First Past the Post (FPTP) and other voting systems.
+- Compare and contrast it with First Past the Post (FPTP) and other voting systems.
-*   Demonstrate how proportional representation with vote transfers would work in practice.
+- Demonstrate how proportional representation with vote transfers would work in practice.
-*   Show how regional parties can receive cross-regional support through the transfer system.
+- Show how regional parties can receive cross-regional support through the transfer system.
-*   Explain how party internal democracy would work with closed lists and transfer preferences.
+- Explain how party internal democracy would work with closed lists and transfer preferences.

 ## What is Fair Share Voting?

 Fair Share Voting is a hybrid electoral system that combines:

 - **Closed List Proportional Representation**: Voters choose their preferred party
 - **5% Threshold**: Parties must receive at least 5% of votes to qualify for seats
-- **Vote Transfer System**: Votes from below-threshold parties are transferred to other parties based on democratic preferences
+- **Vote Transfer System**: Votes from below-threshold parties are transferred to other parties based on pre-declared transfer preferences announced before the election
 - **Proportional Allocation**: Remaining seats are distributed proportionally among qualifying parties

 This system ensures maximum representation with no wasted votes, while maintaining electoral stability and encouraging coalition building.
+Transfer preferences are publicly announced before each election, ensuring transparency and allowing voters to make informed choices.

 ## Project Structure